Primus Essential Trail Review

 Our Analysis and Test Results

 The Primus Essential Trail is a basic small canister stove.
-While simmering is what it does best, it's also very simple to set up; screw it on the can, open the flame control, and add fire.
+While simmering is what it does best, it's also very easy to set up; simply screw it on the can, open the flame control, and add fire.

 The burner head is surrounded by a flat piece of metal.
 We suspect that this may act as a bit of a heat reflector, which would enhance this stove's efficiency.